alejandrods/Cover-Letter-Generator-gpt2/README.md

 ```
 Dear James,

-I'm Alejandro Díaz, a experienced pilot, and I would like to express my
+I'm Alejandro Díaz, an experienced pilot, and I would like to express my
 ```
 **GENERATED**
 ```